-Key mitigation measures and conditions of authorisation
+(n) Key mitigation measures and conditions of authorisation

-The findings of the specialist studies undertaken within this EIA provide an assessment of both the benefits and potential negative impacts anticipated as a result of the proposed project.
-The findings conclude that there are no environmental fatal flaws that should prevent the proposed project from proceeding at any of the alternative sites, provided that the recommended mitigation and management measures are implemented.
+The findings of the technical specialist studies undertaken within this EIA provide an assessment of both the benefits and potential negative impacts anticipated as a result of the proposed project.
+Collectively the specialists agreed that there are no environmental fatal flaws at any of the three alternative sites that should prevent the proposed project from proceeding, provided that the recommended mitigation and management measures are implemented.

 Although the Thyspunt site is recommended as the preferred site for authorisation, there remain a number of key impacts of potentially high significance at this site.
-In order for the conservation benefits at this site to be realised, it is imperative that the recommendations for mitigation contained in this EIR, the Environmental Management Plan (EMP) and in the specialist studies be strictly implemented.
-The mitigation measures for botanical impacts, vertebrate and invertebrate fauna, wetlands, dune geomorphology and heritage resources are particularly important.
+In order for the conservation benefits at this site to be realised, it is imperative that the recommendations for mitigation contained in this EIR, the specialist studies and the Environmental Management Plan (EMP) be strictly implemented.
+The mitigation measures for botanical impacts, vertebrate and invertebrate fauna, wetlands and heritage resources are particularly important.
 Mitigation of heritage impacts particularly will require the work of a site-specific team dedicated to excavations over a period of several years prior to the onset of construction.
-It will also be important to involve qualified and experienced botanical, wetlands, vertebrate, invertebrate, dune geomorphology and heritage specialists in finding an acceptable route for the Eastern Access Road to Thyspunt.
+It will also be important to involve qualified and experienced botanical, wetlands, vertebrate, invertebrate, dune geomorphology and heritage specialists in finding an acceptable final route alignment for the access roads to Thyspunt.

-In order to achieve appropriate environmental management standards and ensure that the findings of the environmental studies are implemented through practical measures, the recommendations (including the technical specialist's recommendations) from this EIA have been included within an EMP (In compliance with the NEMA Regulation 34) which has been included in Appendix F. This EMP should form part of the contract with the contractors appointed to construct the proposed nuclear power station and ancillary infrastructure.
-The EMP should be used to ensure compliance with environmental specifications and management measures during all phases of the project.
+In order to achieve appropriate environmental management standards and ensure that the findings of the environmental studies are implemented through practical measures, the recommendations from this EIA have been included within an EMP (in compliance with the NEMA Regulation 34) which has been included in Appendix F. This EMP should form part of the contract with the contractors appointed to construct the proposed nuclear power station and ancillary infrastructure.
+The document should be used to ensure compliance with environmental specifications and management measures during all phases of the proposed project.
 The implementation of this EMP for all life cycle phases (i.e. construction, operation and decommissioning) is essential.

-The EMP is a dynamic document and as new information becomes available over time, or as lessons are learnt in the implementation of the EMP's recommendations, the EMP must be updated over time.
+The EMP is a dynamic document and as new information becomes available over time, or as lessons are learnt in the implementation of the EMP's recommendations, the EMP must be updated.